 - Training parents to organize and lead effective meetings with public officials

 - Understanding the education justice movement

-A three-day Parent Leader Institute will take place over a weekend (Friday-Sunday) in Feb.
-2020 for Bay Area organizations and in March 2020 for all other participating organizations.
+A three day Parent Leader Institute will take place over a weekend (Friday – Sunday) in February 2019 for Bay Area organizations, and in March 2019 for all other participating organizations.

-We recommend that the job description of participants include at least 5 “one-to-one” meetings each week with individual parents and stakeholders, as well as a clear goal of identifying and working with/developing parents as leaders.
+Participants job description should include a minimum of 5 “one-to-one” meetings each week with individual parents and stakeholders, as well as a clear goal of building a parent leader team focused on advocacy and action.
 We will be teaching participants to move along a trajectory of professional work that leads to building organization, developing a political presence through public meetings, and taking public action toward the goal of creating, supporting, and sustaining world-class public schools, particularly for underserved groups of children.

 The Latest from the blog

 On September 24th, a group of Black and Latino families, organized through Innovate Public Schools and Parent Revolution, filed a lawsuit against the Los Angeles Unified School District for not providing their kids with what they need for distance learning this fall....